Interested in becoming a Master Gardener?

 If you are interested in this or other horticulture program offerings, call (573) 774-6177 or email firstname.lastname@example.org and request to be added to the email list for upcoming classes.

 University of Missouri Extension Master Gardener class series.
-24 students completed the master gardener core course, sponsored by the Phelps and Pulaski County Master Gardeners.
-It is exciting to look forward to what the future holds for these students as they serve Phelps, Dent, Crawford, and Pulaski counties, by providing gardening education to their local communities.
+13 students completed the master gardener core course, sponsored by the Pulaski County Master Gardeners.
+It is exciting to look forward to what the future holds for these students as they serve Pulaski county, by providing gardening education to their local communities.

 First annual Young Sprouts in the Park a big success